Math Fun

 So, how did ancient civilizations assign the day names in today's universally established order?
 The answer is truly eye-opening.
 Stay with it; it is a long read.

 The seven heavenly objects have traditionally been listed in the order of the length of their orbit, meaning the elapsed time before their reappearance.
-In ancient times, the earth was the center of the universe, and the sun was believed to circle the earth once a year.
+In ancient times, the Earth was the center of the universe, and the sun was believed to circle the Earth once a year.
 Here is how long it takes for each to complete an orbit:

-1. Moon: 29 days, dies Lunae, Monday
+1. Moon: 29 days, Dies Lunae, Monday

-2. Mercury: 88 days, dies Mercurii, Germanic God Wodan, Wednesday
+2. Mercury: 88 days, Dies Mercurii, Germanic God Wodan, Wednesday

-3. Venus: 225 days, dies Veneris, Germanic Goddess Frigg, Friday
+3. Venus: 225 days, Dies Veneris, Germanic Goddess Frigg, Friday

-4. Sun (using the earth cycle: 1 year, dies Solis, Sunday
+4. Sun (using the earth cycle: 1 year, Dies Solis, Sunday

-5. Mars: 2 years, dies Martis, Germanic God Tiw, Tuesday
+5. Mars: 2 years, Dies Martis, Germanic God Tiw, Tuesday

-6. Jupiter: 12 years, dies Iovis, Germanic God Thor, Thursday
+6. Jupiter: 12 years, Dies Iovis, Germanic God Thor, Thursday

-7. Saturn: 29 years, dies Saturni, Saturday
+7. Saturn: 29 years, Dies Saturni, Saturday

 So, we should think that the lineup of the days would be as follows: